 CHM 480 Practical Chemistry Laboratory Pedagogy (B).
 Prerequisites: CHM 301 or NAS 468, CHM 303 and CHM 306, and at least one semester as a chemistry lab assistant at SUNY Brockport (this experience carries no credit but is paid).
 For students working toward teacher certification in secondary chemistry and general science.
 Requires students to develop preparation notes, solutions, and reagents for lab experiments.
 Requires each student to develop a lesson plan, lead a class in the experiment, develop a grading scheme and do the actual grading for a selected experiment.
 Introduces troubleshooting of simple instruments.
 Requires a hands-on experience in the practical aspects of lab instruction.
 Does not satisfy the elective requirement for students not seeking teacher certification.
 3 Cr.
 By Arrangement.

 CHM 490 Chemistry Thesis (A).
 A three- credit course devoted to researching primary literature and thesis writing under the supervision of a faculty sponsor to fulfill the Senior Thesis requirement of the Chemistry Honors Degree Program.
 3 Cr.
 Fall.

 CHM 499 Independent Study in Chemistry (A).
-Prerequisites: Senior status, and 2.00 overall GPA, 2.50 GPA in chemistry.
-To be defined in consultation with the professor-sponsor prior to registration.
+Prerequisites: CHM 399 or equivalent experience such as summer research experience.
+To be defined in consultation with the professor/sponsor and in accordance with the procedures of the Office of Academic Advisement/Transcript Evaluation prior to registration.
 3-6 Cr.
+Every Semester.
+1-6 Cr.
 Every Semester.